idntbite/OCPFoodHub/README.md

 ## Overview

-OCPFoodHub is designed to bridge the gap between customers and food service providers.
+OCPFoodHub is designed to bridge the gap between customers and OCP food service providers.
 Whether you're a customer seeking your next meal or a service provider aiming to expand your reach, OCPFoodHub caters to all.

 ## Tech Stack